Share this post:

 Russell J. Moure was the chief engineer of the special firearms division at AM & F at the time.
 He was one of the principal developers of the mini-gun, created the AMF military suppressor, designed the .308 drop-in conversion unit for the M1 rifle, and also produced an 81mm semi-auto mortar for the Navy.
 In 1962, Moure added the design of the CIA Deer gun to his portfolio as well.
 With his success at AM & F and in the firearms industry, Moure was the guy for the job.

-Each of these firearms were packaged in plain, white Styrofoam boxes with no markings, so once air dropped they would be untraceable.
-Each gun was accompanied with three rounds and an instruction sheet.
-The wordless instructions were a cartoon representation of how to operate the Deer gun.
+Each CIA Deer gun was packaged in plain, white Styrofoam boxes with no markings, so once air dropped they would be untraceable.
+The pistols were accompanied with three rounds and an instruction sheet.
+The wordless instructions were a cartoon representation of how to operate the CIA Deer gun.
 It showed a guerilla using the pistol to shoot an enemy solider, pictured wearing a Soviet armband.
 The armband was the only identification marking of any kind that could be found within the package.

 An example of the instructions that were included with each Deer gun.